Keyboard shortcuts

 Caching

-Whenever you run a linter on a file via Lūn, it saves a record (i.e., a hash) constructed from several components, including the file path, file metadata (modification time, size, permissions, etc.), and the linter command line (see the documentation for a comprehensive list).
+Whenever you run a linter on a file via Lūn, it saves a record constructed from several components.
+These include the file path, file metadata (modification time, size, permissions, etc.), and the linter command line (see the documentation for a comprehensive list).
 Before running any tool, Lūn first consults this cache to see if it has a corresponding entry.
 If so, it skips running the linter again.

 Batched parallelism